 The assessments target three-dimensional (3D) science learning by requiring students to integrate scientific practices, crosscutting concepts, and disciplinary core ideas to make sense of phenomena or solve complex problems.
 Led by collaborators from the University of Georgia, Michigan State University, the University of Illinois at Chicago, and WestEd, the project team will develop computer scoring algorithms, a suite of automatically generated student reports (AutoRs), and an array of pedagogical content knowledge supports (PCKSs).
 These products will assist middle school science teachers in attending to 3D assessments, making informative instructional moves, and eventually improving students’ 3D learning.
 The project will generate knowledge about teachers’ uses of 3D assessments and actualize the potential of automatically scored 3D assessments.
 As this project will involve teachers whose classrooms include diverse student populations, the collaborative team stands to further contribute by examining how automated reports can be designed to support equitable assessment practices.

-CREATE for STEM is delighted to be a part of this new research, generously funded by the National Science Foundation.
+CREATE for STEM is delighted to be a part of this research, generously funded by the National Science Foundation.
 Watch for project updates in the future!